Weighted Projective Lines and Rational Surface Singularities: The Total Space

 \begin{thm} Suppose that $\ox\in\bL_+$ with $\ox\notin[0,\oc\,]$, and write $\ox=\sum_{i=1}^na_i\ox_i+a\oc$ with $a\ge0$ in normal form.
 Then

-\end{thm} \begin{proof} The ring $S^{\ox}$ has a unique singular point corresponding to the graded maximal ideal, since it is two dimensional normal and positively graded (see e.g.\ \cite[p1]{Pinkham}).
-Thus, by \ref{Check locally gen} we complete $S^{\ox}$ at this point and pass to the formal fibre, which is still the minimal resolution.
+\end{thm} \begin{proof} The ring $S^{\ox}=S^{\bN\ox}$ has a unique singular point corresponding to the graded maximal ideal by \ref{Two dim and normal prelim}\eqref{L-factorial 7}.
+Thus, by \ref{Check locally gen} we may complete $S^{\ox}$ at this point and pass to the formal fibre, which is still the minimal resolution.
 However, to aid readability, we do not add $\widehat{(-)}$ to the notation.

 Consider the bundle $q^*\cE$ on $\bT$, and its pushdown $g_*q^*\cE$ on $T^{\ox}$.
 At the point $\lambda_1$ of $T^{\ox}$, which is the singularity $\frac{1}{p_1}(1,-a_1)$ by \ref{sings on T}, the sheaves